Another-World-is-Possible/Metamyth-website-v1/replit.md

 # Overview

 This is a Next.js-style web application called "Another World is Possible" - a story-driven platform that helps purpose-driven visionaries discover and architect their authentic narratives.
 The application presents a "metamyth" system that transforms personal and organizational stories into functional tools for regenerative transformation.
-It features a mystical, fantasy-themed design with sections covering their methodology, quest timeline, stories, systems, and federation building approach.
+It features a mystical, fantasy-themed design with immersive visual storytelling, custom atmospheric backgrounds (flame, earth, mountains, forest, campfire), and progressive zoom effects that create an adventure-like journey through the narrative sections.

 # User Preferences